Byron/btank/src/md/research.md

 The `PipelineConfiguration` entity contains the project's `TANK_PROJECT` root paths for all platforms, and allows the shotgun web gui to find the `tank` executable at `TANK_PROJECT/tank` to obtain tank related information and work with the file system.

-In conjunction with the shotgun plugin (formerly java plugin), this allows shotgun to execute arbitrary files and obtain their standard output (at least) and exit code.
+In conjunction with the shotgun plugin (formerly java plugin), this allows shotgun to execute arbitrary files and obtain their standard output, standard error and exit code.
 This is used to populate right-click menues with configured launchers, and to execute tank commands on the user's machine.

 ## How Shotgun Web integrates with Tank